raysan5/raylib/parser/README.md

 ### LICENSE: zlib/libpng

-raylib-parser is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software:
+raylib-parser is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
+Check [LICENSE](LICENSE) for further details.

-Copyright (c) 2021 Ramon Santamaria (@raysan5)